razh/capstone/README.md

 Since we're not working in a production environment where we have to ship code, we're only going to be using feature branches.

-When working with multiple people, there are two models of collaboraitve development.
+When working with multiple people, there are two models of collaborative development:

+- Shared repository model
+- Fork-and-pull

+Because of how small the team is, following the shared repository would allow us to develop faster.

 GitHub for Mac instructions